KBNLwikimedia/MediaFromDelpher_ExtractCopyrightTemplates/stories/Free to use - Exploring public domain claims in Wikimedia Commons files sourced from Delpher.md

 ## Intro, preamble, and background

 ### Why did I write this article?
-Much of the historical content from Delpher falls into the public domain due to its age and can therefore be uploaded to Wikimedia Commons without concern.
-At the same time, the KB — being the operator of Delpher — has a contractual obligation towards authors and publishers to monitor potential copyright infringements and to prevent them as much as possible, including Delpher content that has been uploaded to Wikimedia Commons by the Wikimedia contributors.
+Much of the historical content from [Delpher](https://www.delpher.nl) falls into the public domain due to its age and can therefore be uploaded to Wikimedia Commons without concern.
+At the same time, the KB — being the operator of Delpher — has contractual obligations towards authors and publishers to monitor potential copyright infringements and to prevent them as much as possible.
+This includes Delpher content that has been uploaded to Wikimedia Commons by Wikimedia contributors.

 For this reason, the KB wants to gain a better understanding of which newspaper articles, books, magazines and other materials from Delpher have been uploaded to Wikimedia Commons, and how public domain claims to those files have been assigned by the Wikimedia community.
 In doing so, it is important to emphasize that the KB has absolutely **no** intention to act as a copyright police force.
 The goal is to work together with the Wikimedia community to handle copyright matters responsibly, with respect for both creators and users.

 ### What this article aims to do
+This article aims to
-1. Provide a **practical case study** of how public domain claims are applied in a real-world environment — specifically, how Wikimedia Commons contributors handle copyright claims for [files sourced from Delpher](https://commons.wikimedia.org/wiki/Category:Media_from_Delpher).
+1. Provide a **practical case study** of how public domain claims are applied in a real-world open environment — specifically, how Wikimedia Commons contributors handle copyright claims for [files sourced from Delpher](https://commons.wikimedia.org/wiki/Category:Media_from_Delpher).
 2. Offer insight into the **complexity of public domain claims** on Wikimedia Commons — even for the relatively simple case where files originate from a single source (Delpher) from a single country (the Netherlands).
-3. Explore **how accurately Wikimedia contributors apply public domain claims**, and assess to what extent potential copyright violations may occur — including whether serious violations are present.
+3. Explore **how accurately Wikimedia contributors apply public domain claims**, and assess to what extent potential copyright violations may occur — including whether any really serious violations are present.
 4. Share a **practical data story** of how to machine-analyze and visualize copyright claims for files in (subsets of) Wikimedia Commons using data analysis and visualization techniques.

 ### What this article does <u>not</u> aim to do
+This article is not trying to
 1. Provide a **comprehensive overview of all public domain claims** on Wikimedia Commons.
 This article focuses specifically on files sourced from Delpher, which is a manageable subset of the total number of files in Commons.
 2. Provide a **formal and/or detailed legal analysis** of every public domain claim for these files — such an approach would be far too deep for the scope of this data story.
 3. XXXXXXXXX **Identify and flag every potential copyright infringement** — aside from highlighting a few obvious and illustrative cases mentioned later in this story.
-XXXXXXXXXXXX (besides the 5 obvious cases mention below)
+XXXXXXXXXXXX (besides the 4 obvious cases mentioned below)
 4. Offer **recommendations or proposals on how to simplify public domain claims** on Wikimedia Commons.
 This article takes the current public domain landscape "as is," observing how it functions in practice without suggesting reform.

 ### Who is this article relevant for?